Vision and Mission

 The name Catch A Breath was inspired by an expression I often hear locals in the city say, ‘俾我抖啖氣得唔得呀’ which literally means "Can I just catch my breath?"

-Starting Catch A Breath Nature Well-Being is a dream come true for me to bridge the gap between my appreciation and love of nature and my passion to serve the community.
-My mission as a guide is to partner with nature and walk alongside others on their journey toward thriving and flourishing.
-My professional background as a child and family educator guides my practice to help foster healthy relationships and the well-being of each family member by creating unhurried spaces for cultivating connections.
+Starting Catch A Breath Nature Well-Being is a dream come true for me to bridge the gap between my appreciation and love of nature and my passion to serve the community through education, experience, and empowerment.

 Forest Bathing, also known as Shinrin-Yoku, is a Japanese practice of immersing oneself in nature by mindfully using all five senses.
 Shinrin in Japanese means “forest,” and yoku means “bath”.
 So Shinrin-yoku means bathing in the forest atmosphere or taking in the forest through our senses.